heyjuliahey/rsschool-cv/cv.md

 ## About me:
 Active and patient listener.

 I always try different and creative approaches to solving problems.

 I'm organized and I like managing my time efficiently by using a planner and making a schedule for the upcoming day.

 I don't have any job experience yet, that's why I'm curious and passionate about learning new things and improving my skills everyday.

 ## Skills:
-Knowledge of fundamentals in C++, Java
+- C++
+- Java

-HTML5
+- HTML5

-CSS3
+- CSS3

-JavaScript Basics
+- JavaScript Basics

-Algorithmic skills
+- Algorithmic skills

-IDE: VS Code, Eclipse, IntelliJ IDEA
+- IDE: VS Code, Eclipse, IntelliJ IDEA

 ## Code examples